How Do You Beat Price Competition?—Brand is the Answer

 In other words, instead of entering the race for getting customers to spend the least on your products and services, turn your attention towards building the trustworthiness of your business.

-Start by focusing on values which set you apart and which competitors will find difficult to compete with you on.
+Start by focusing on values that set you apart and which competitors will find difficult to compete with you on.
 Examples include:

 - Ramping up your customer service and making it a point to wow your customers at every point of the purchase process every single time.